Getting a spirit venture off the ground requires dedication, vision, and most importantly, financing.

 Conventional loans from banks are available if your business has been cash flowing for two to three years.
 Before handing out these loans, the banks must have sufficient reason to believe your business is sustainable because banks have to be successful in 99% of their loans.
 If banks miss their target, they can go out of business or regulators will force them to be purchased by someone else.

-There are also government loans, such as SBA or USDA loans, in which government programs step in and allow banks to take larger risks on entrepreneurs.
+There are also federal, state, and local government loans, such as SBA or USDA loans, in which government programs step in and allow banks to take larger risks on entrepreneurs.

 Just as there are different types of equity to consider, there are also different types of investors to choose from.
 Andrew Beebe, Vice President of Arlington Capital Advisors, provides an overview of the different types of investors.